 However, he was consonant with Alfred Binet that IQ test scales can’t measure human intelligence.
 He states:

-“No series of tests, however skillfully selected it may be, does reach the innate intellectual endowment, stripped of all complications, but rather this endowment is conjunction with all influences to which the examinee has been subjected up to the moment of testing.”
+“No series of tests, however skillfully selected it may be, does reach the innate intellectual endowment, stripped of all complications, but rather this endowment in conjunction with all influences to which the examinee has been subjected up to the moment of testing.”

 IQ Tests in the United States

 H.H.
 Goddard, the father of American Eugenics (A movement to breed only the ‘intelligent’ (right) people and curtail reproduction of ‘idiots’...), translated and adopted Binet-Simon IQ test scale in the United States.
-He was greatly influenced with Darwin’s evolution theory and believed intelligence a fixed measurable entity which people get by their birth.
-He used IQ tests scales to prove validity of his philosophy.
+He was greatly influenced by Darwin’s evolution theory and believed intelligence a fixed measurable entity which people get by their birth.
+He used IQ tests scales to prove the validity of his philosophy.

 The scales were built within the next six months.
-Before World War-I ended more than two million people had gone through these IQ test scales.
-Later on these psychologists developed National Intelligence Test in 1920 and Scholastic Aptitude test (SAT) in 1926.
+Before World War-I ended, more than two million people had gone through these IQ test scales.
+Later on, these psychologists developed National Intelligence Test in 1920 and Scholastic Aptitude Test (SAT) in 1926.
 These IQ test scales were translated, adapted and standardized in other countries with much more impact than Binet-Simon scale alone could make.

-The use of IQ test scales has been increasing in the 21st century, in education, career and clinics.
+The use of IQ test scales has been increasing in the 21st century, in education, career, and clinics.
 However, the testers should get rid of Eugenics philosophy to make them a useful tool.
 They must not forget what Alfred Binet had suggested:

 We find value in differences between learning, interpreting and overall opinions.
 Please share your thoughts freely about this topic, but always remain respectful.
 Thank you for your contribution.